310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 But in the story, they are treated as evil.

-Normally, when a hero appears, the general public applauds them, but in the world of Supervillains, they scream in fear.
+Normally, when a hero appears, the general public applauds them, but in the world of ‘Supervillains’, they scream in fear.

 The protagonist of the story will be the very first hero in a world where values have been overturned, when they realize that something is wrong about their world.